krishnaAiGen/polkassembly-frontend/README.md

 ### Database

-The application uses a simple JSON file (`chat-database.json`) to store user conversations.
-The file is automatically created when the application starts.
+The application uses a simple JSON file to store user conversations:
+- **Development**: The file is created in your project directory
+- **Production/Serverless**: The file is created in `/tmp/chat-database.json` for compatibility with platforms like Vercel

+**Note**: In serverless environments, the `/tmp` directory is ephemeral and data will be lost when the function instance is recycled.
+For production use, consider integrating with a persistent database like:
+- PostgreSQL
+- MongoDB
+- Redis
+- Any cloud database service

 ## Usage